 - Live in Australia with a parent or legal guardian/custodian.

 - Live in Australia with a suitable relative who is nominated by the student's parent or legal custodian.

 - Welfare provided by the ELC - live in a homestay arrangement.

 If students wish to change their guardian or accommodation, they must first obtain permission from Macquarie University English Language Centre.
-If they change without gaining permission, they run the risk of their Visa being cancelled.
+If they change without obtaining permission, they run the risk of their visa being cancelled.